 Depending on where your guests want to be, they can take one of the two sets of stairs coming off this deck.
 One set is diagonal and leads to the front yard, while the other leads directly down to the pool.

 6. Two-Level Deck and Patio with Infinity Pool

 The more subtle levels of this deck and patio disguise the depth of the infinity pool and hot tub.
 The landscaping is lush and seemingly tropical.

-7. Three-Level Deck and Patio
+7. Two-Level Deck and Patio